 For everything you need to know about PFAS at Parafield Airport, please refer to this brochure.

 PFAS at Parafield Airport – Last modified November 2018

-In light of PAL’s ongoing commitment to engage with relevant stakeholders regarding the assessment and management of PFAS, a copy of the August 2019 PFAS Investigation report is can be accessed here.
+In light of PAL’s ongoing commitment to engage with relevant stakeholders regarding the assessment and management of PFAS, a summary of the latest investigations is available here.
+A copy of the August 2019 PFAS Investigation report can be accessed here.
 PAL has also made a factsheet available, which provides information on PFAS and the investigation results to date.
 Further updates will be provided as investigation results become available.

-For further information about PFAS, please refer to the PFAS at Parafield Airport brochure, or contact the PFAS hotline on 1800 531 899.
+For further information about PFAS, please refer to the PFAS at Parafield Airport brochure.

 For further information

 - PFAS NEMP

 AAL/PAL have produced guidelines to provide information on a range of operational activities with potential environmental impacts and to provide guidance on how these activities can be undertaken in a manner consistent with applicable legislation.
 All activities on airport land must be undertaken in accordance with these guidelines, please visit the Adelaide Airport Website to access this information.

 To allow for a third party evaluation of the PFAS investigation results at Parafield Airport and to provide a more in-depth assessment of potential on- and off-airport human health and ecological risks associated with PFAS, PAL engaged specialist consultants to undertake a PFAS human health and ecological risk assessment (HHERA).

 The consultants drew on the information from all on- and off-airport investigations undertaken at PAL, data gathered from the off-airport groundwater use surveys, and other relevant information, to undertake a detailed assessment of potential risks to users of the airport, airport workers, the community and the local ecology.